bemurphy/github_org_ai_repos/instructions/instructions.md

 4. Output matched repositories in a markdown report, with the repo name, url, description, and confidence score provided 4.1 Sort the repositories by confidence descending, alpha ascending 4.2 Allow a runtime flag, --min-confidence, to optionally filter out repositories that are below the minimum confidence level.
+    4.3 Allow an optional runtime flag, --max-repositories, which controls the maximum number of repositories that are individually crawled.
+It shouldn't impact overall repo search, only individual analisis.
+No repository list tructation should occur if the flag is not set.